 A service dog is NOT a pet.
 It’s not something that you get and then ignore.
-It’s not a highly trained dog that will be able to go through life without constant training reinforcement.
-It’s an ongoing training.
-These dogs are deemed medical equipment—the same as a wheelchair, crutches or cane - you don’t pet those items, so don’t pet a service dog.
+It’s not a highly trained dog that will be able to go through life without constant training and reinforcement from you.
+Working with a puppy in training is an ongoing commitment that requires stamina and patience.
+These dogs are deemed medical equipment—the same as a wheelchair, crutches, or a cane—and you don’t pet those items, so don’t pet a service dog.

 The dog is our responsibility, not the responsibility of any place that we visit.
 If you’d like to pet a service dog, please, always ask first.
 You may be permitted to, but most likely—because the dog is in a working mode—you will not be able to.
 So, it is important for people in everyday circumstances to understand the boundaries of a service animal and why they exist in the first place.